 However, home is a good place for a sick child.
 It is unfair to other students and teachers to send a child who is obviously ill to school.
 We do our best to look after students who are unwell, but our facilities are limited.
 It is inadvisable to send back to school a child who is still recovering from an illness.

-Please send a written explanation of absences from school, or impending absences.
-Legally your child is obliged to attend school and if no note is presented teachers must assume the child is absent without your knowledge.
-Absence note proformas are available from the office.
+Please ensure you advise your child’s teacher by using your COMPASS or Remind application.
+All parents have access to these programs which are the best way to let the teacher know your child will be absent.
+Legally your child is obliged to attend school and if no notification is received teachers must assume the child is absent without your knowledge.
 Please also refer to the school’s “Attendance Policy”.
+Alternatively you can phone the school office.

 Accident or Illness at School